chainspace/docs/content/20-quickstart.md

 # Quickstart

+## Installation

 * Install Go 1.11.
 Earlier versions won't work.
+* Install `tmux`
-* `git clone` the code into the source dir of your `$GOPATH`, typically `~/go/src`
+* `git clone` the code into `$GOPATH`, typically `~/go/src/chainspace.io/prototype`
-* `make install`
+* `make install` will install to `$GOPATH/bin/chainspace`.
+Make sure this location is on your path.
 * `make contract`

-If everything worked, the `chainspace` command should be installed.
-Running it will give an overview of available functionality, with accompanying help flags available.
+If everything worked, the `chainspace` command should be installed and available.
+Running it will give an overview of available functionality.
+Help flags are available, have a look.

 ## Initialize a network